Trust and privacy

 Open favicon generator

-The route focuses on square PNG icon outputs that browsers can generate reliably today, while still surfacing icon-format support where it varies.
+The page focuses on square PNG icon outputs that browsers can generate reliably today, while still surfacing icon-format support where it varies.

 Open favicon generator